-Love it or hate it, volatility is an important part of the cryptocurrency market.
-Without volatility, there is no market and there are no profits, but just like volatility giveth, it also taketh away.
+Love it or hate, volatility is an important part of the cryptocurrency market.
+Without volatility, there is no market and no profit, but just like volatility gives, it also takes away.

-As an investor, you need to learn to use it to your advantage rather than loathing it.
-In this article, we’ll answer all of your questions concerning crypto market volatility, and we’ll offer some advice to help navigate these murky waters.
+As an investor, you need to learn how to use it to your advantage rather than loathing it.
+In this article, we’ll answer all of your questions concerning crypto market volatility, and offer some pieces of advice to help navigating these murky waters.

-When people talk about crypto market volatility they are referring to the amount of risk inherent in trading in the market.
-Highly volatile assets are considered to be a greater risk because it’s more uncertain in which direction they will move.
+When people talk about crypto market volatility they are referring to the amount of risk inherent in trading on the market.
+Highly volatile assets are considered to have a greater risk because it’s more uncertain in which direction they will move.
 However, highly volatile assets also come with a bigger chance for reward.

 Market volatility is, of course, not reserved for cryptocurrency niche, and every market has its own volatility level.
 Some markets with lower volatility are generally believed to be more stable, but any market that moves has volatility to some degree.

 Jimmy is interested in a particular token with extreme market volatility.
 It’s a cryptocurrency that is traded generally within only a few cents, but it goes up and down so much that it’s possible to earn huge percentages in a limited time frame (or lose it as well) because of this volatility.